bullheadandplato/RootPGPExplorer/README.md

 ## Todo
 1. reduce memory usage
 2. show encryption progress in encrption dialog
-3. and more...whateve
+3. and more...whatever

 ## Notice
 I'm at intial stage in mobile application development so expect some bugs.
-If you contribute, it would be great!
+Your contribution will be very helpful.

+## Contributions
+**Awaiting....**

 # LICENSE
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by